DZESU/check_list_demo/README.md

 3. **Task Dashboard**: Access the dashboard to view task statistics and progress.

-  Filter tasks to show only specific categories, such as high-priority tasks or completed ones.

-- **Remove Task**
-  Delete tasks that are no longer relevant.

-- **Dashboard with Task Graph**
-  The app includes a dashboard displaying a graph that visualizes the number of tasks by:
-    - **Priority Level**.
-    - **Task Completion Status** (e.g., Pending, In Progress, Completed).

 ## Screenshots

 | Dashboard | Task List | Dashboard |